microsoft/verona/docs/faq.md

 Backwards compatibility adds a lot of impedance and constraints on research.
 With Project Verona we have chosen to start with a clean slate to see what can be achieved towards our research questions.
 The ideas we develop hopefully can be tamed and fed back into existing languages in a backwards compatible way.

 ## When will this be a product?

 This is a research project not a product.
-Some times research projects turn into products, e.g. F#, but normally they do not!
+Sometimes research projects turn into products, e.g. F#, but normally they do not!
 We hope the ideas we research can benefit other languages.